 The company's balance sheet is primarily made up of the 4% secured bonds in issue of €15 million and a corresponding loan advanced to Exalco Properties Limited, the guarantor of this bond.
-The loan receivable and the bond issued during 2018 are classified in the company's balance sheet under non-current assets and non-current liabilities respectively as at 31 December 2019 and 2018.
-The company's equity as at the end of the financial year amounted to €275,007 (2018: €251,710).
+The loan receivable and the bond issued during 2018 are classified in the company's balance sheet under non-current assets and non-current liabilities respectively as at 31 December 2020 and 2019.
+The company's equity as at the end of the financial year amounted to €309,097 (2019: €275,007).

-Guarantor's performance for 2019
+Guarantor's performance for 2020

-The financial statements of Exalco Properties Limited, the guarantor of the bonds issued by the company show a net asset position of €38.1million as at 31 December, 2019 (2018: €36.6 million).
+The financial statements of Exalco Properties Limited, the guarantor of the bonds issued by the company show a net asset position of €39.9 million as at 31 December, 2020 (2019: €38.1million).

-The Guarantor's financial results for the year ended 31 December, 2019 show a profit after tax of $\leq 1.6$ million compared to a profit after tax of $\leq 1.4$ million registered during the 2018 financial year.
+The Guarantor's financial results for the year ended 31 December 2020 show a profit after tax of €1.9 million compared to a profit after tax of €1.6 million registered during the 2019 financial year.

-The 2019 financial results are positively impacted by revenue generated of €4.3 million compared to €3.8 million generated in 2018.
-The increase in revenue is mainly attributable to a number of revised rental contracts in line with market rates as well as rental income receivable from the Phoenix Business Centre.
+The 2020 financial results are positively impacted by revenue generated of €4.8 million compared to €4.3 million generated in 2019.
+The increase in revenue is mainly attributable to a number of revised rental contracts in line with market rates as well as additional rental income receivable from the Phoenix Business Centre.

-The Phoenix Business Centre was acquired on 26 September, 2018 with three levels from five already in a finished state and leased to retail and commercial tenants, thus a full twelve months of rental income was received from these three particular levels during the year under review compared to only 3 months in 2018.
-The remaining two levels were completed and finished in June 2019, with rental income starting to accrue for one of these levels as from 1 October 2019.
-A rental contract was also agreed during the latter part of the year under review for a large portion of the final remaining level, with rent starting to accrue as from 1 January 2020.
+The Phoenix Business Centre was acquired on 26 September, 2018 with three levels from five already in a finished state and leased to retail and commercial tenants.
+The remaining two levels were completed and finished in June 2019, with rental income starting to accrue for one of these levels as from 1 October 2019 and a large portion of the final remaining level having rent starting to accrue as from 1 January 2020.
+Thus a full twelve months of rent was received in relation to these particular areas during the year under review.
+Furthermore, the remaining portion of the final level was leased out during the year with rent starting to accrue as from September 2020.